What is a Tintype?

 Its only fitting that I use a lens that was hand crafted for this process.
 The lens i have carefully selected was crafted in Germany over 150 years ago made by Voigtlander & Sohn.
 The glass on this petzval lens was ground & shaped by hand to give each photo a unique swirly dream like effect for portraits.

 This beautiful lens sat sat idle & untouched since 1920 until I put it back in service in late 2017.

 It is not only about the photographs but more importantly, about the unique experience.
-Today, many of the younger generation have never seen a negative or even a polaroid.
-Selfies are one click away on their phones.
-Faster and cheaper we take the photographic process how it once existed for granted.
-Honestly, when was the last time you STOPPED and sat for a portrait?
+When was the last time you STOPPED and sat for a portrait?
 Often the answer is never.
-Sit down Slow down and relax.
-This process gives you the unique experience to be apart of the process from beginning - a blank metal plate to watching your image appear before your eyes.
+Sit down Slow down.
+This process gives you the unique experience to be a part of the process from the beginning - From a blank metal plate to watching your image appear before your eyes.